farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Cold Read.** Once per scene, you may use Empathy to read a person's emotional state without the need for interpersonal contact. (adapted from Spirit of the Century SRD, §6.10.2)
 - **Heart's Secret.** When you successfully use Empathy to read a person's emotional state, if that person's aspects are secret, the aspects the GM reveals must be those that are of the utmost importance to the person, unless you explicitly instruct her otherwise.
 If the person's aspects are not secret, you may choose which one to attach each of your free invocations to. (adapted from Spirit of the Century, §6.10.2)
 - **A Peek Inside.** (requires at least two other Empathy stunts.)
 You achieve such a strong understanding of your subject that you can start to make some fairly accurate guesses about his behavior.
 After you have successfully read a person's emotional state, you may immediately ask the GM a hypothetical question about that person’s motives, which the GM must be able to answer with "yes", "no", or "maybe", to the best of her ability.
 The question must speak to the kind of person the target is, not things they’ve done, though it may ask if they are capable of doing such things.
 If the GM answers with a "maybe", you may ask a second question to get clarification.
 This second question may seek details, rather than another one-word answer. (adapted from Spirit of the Century, §6.10.2)
-- **Read You Like a Book.** People's emotions are pretty damn obvious to you. +2 to create advantages with Empathy when using it to read a person's emotional state. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Read You Like a Book.** People's emotions are pretty damn obvious to you. +2 to create advantages with Empathy when using it to read a person's emotional state.
 - **The Truth of Who You Are.** Every two minutes of conversation you have with someone reveals one of their aspects.
 However, for every two aspects you learn, you reveal one of your own to that person and anyone listening.
 Round down, so the first one you learn is free.
 (Fate System Toolkit, p.98)
 - **You've Got Issues.** +2 to create advantage with Empathy on a character's trouble aspect.
 (Peter Blake)